1 9 6 5 – 1 9 6 8 (USA)

 83 x 50 minute episodes

-Lost in Space was a show about the Robinson Family – Professor John Robinson, his wife Maureen, and their three children, Judy, Penny and Will – who blasted off in 1997 aboard the Jupiter II spaceship.
+Lost in Space was a show about the Robinson Family – Professor John Robinson (Guy Williams), his wife Maureen (June Lockhart), and their three children, Judy (Marta Kristen), Penny (Angela Cartwright) and Will (Bill Mumy) – who blasted off in 1997 aboard the Jupiter II spaceship.

-Unfortunately, Dr. Zachary Smith, who worked for an unnamed foreign government, sabotaged the control system, but got stuck on board in the process and put the craft on course for a crash landing.
+Unfortunately, Dr Zachary Smith (Jonathan Harris), who worked for an unnamed foreign government, sabotaged the control system, but got stuck on board in the process and put the craft on course for a crash landing.

 The family awaken to find themselves on an unknown planet, out of communication with the rest of the universe.

 Each week, the family tried to return home with Dr Smith sabotaging their efforts while himself trying to get back to Earth.